 Mohican Lake is a beautiful and well-protected natural lake (~150 acres) within the Town of Lumberland in Sullivan County, New York.
 Set in the forested headwaters of Mill Brook, a tributary which joins the Delaware River at Pond Eddy, New York, this lake and its associated wetlands serve as amazing natural habitats for a diverse set of plants and animals and help to protect the water quality and ecological integrity of this lake, this stream, and the entire Delaware River watershed.

-Like many lakes, non-native invasive species have become established in Mohican Lake, including Eurasian water milfoil (Myriophyllum spicatum).
+Like many lakes, non-native invasive species have become established in Mohican Lake, including Eurasian Watermilfoil (Myriophyllum spicatum).
 But the lake continues to be the home to many native submerged and emergent aquatic plants, and these native aquatic plants dominate the lake’s shoreline and underwater habitats.

-Just as importantly, the introduction of a toxic herbicide will shut down the ability to swim in the lake for a time, will prevent the use of the lake’s water for irrigation and as a water supply for humans or animals, and could have negative effects far beyond the targeted area in Mohican Lake, including downstream in Mill Brook and it the Delaware River.
+Just as importantly, the introduction of toxic herbicides will shut down the ability to swim in the lake for a time, will prevent the use of the lake’s water for irrigation and as a water supply for humans or animals, and could have negative effects far beyond the targeted area in Mohican Lake, including downstream in Mill Brook and it the Delaware River.

-Many Mohican Lake property owners have objected to this herbicide application, but the NYSDEC issued the permit despite local opposition.
+Many Mohican Lake property owners have objected to this herbicide application, but in 2017 the NYSDEC issued the permit despite local opposition.
 The Delaware Riverkeeper Network is joining these local voices in opposition to this herbicide treatment that will kill native plants and poison the water of both Mohican Lake and the broader watershed.